-The Whiting in the North Sea and Eastern English Channel most recent assessment was published in June 2023 and updated in October by The International Council for exploration of the Sea (ICES) Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (WGNSSK).
-The current assessment is formally classified as an update assessment, and it was carried out using an Age-based analytical assessment (SAM) that uses catches and surveys in the model and in the forecast; thus, removals of the species are included in the stock assessment process (ICES 2023a, 2023b) (figure 1).
+The Haddock in the North Sea, West of Scotland, and Skagerrak was benchmarked in early 2022 at the Benchmark Workshop on North Sea and Celtic Sea Stocks (ICES 2024).
+The last stock assessment was published in June 2024 by The International Council for exploration of the Sea (ICES) Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (WGNSSK).
+Assessment was carried out using an Age-based analytical assessment (SAM) that uses catches and surveys in the model and in the forecast; thus, removals of the species are included in the stock assessment process (ICES 2024) (figure 1).